Whitespace character: Programming languages

 In most programming language syntax, whitespace characters can be used to separate tokens.
 For a free-form language, whitespace characters are ignored by code processors (i.e. compiler).
 Even when language syntax requires white space, often multiple whitespace characters are treated the same as a single.
 In an off-side rule language, indentation white space is syntactically significant.
 In the satirical and contrarian language called Whitespace, whitespace characters are the only significant characters and normal text is ignored.

 Good use of white space in source code can group related logic and make the code easier to understand.

 Excessive use of whitespace, including at the end of a line where it provides no rendering behavior, is considered a nuisance.

 Most languages only recognize whitespace characters that have an ASCII code.
 They disallow most or all of the Unicode codes listed above.
 The C language defines whitespace characters to be "space, horizontal tab, new-line, vertical tab, and form-feed".
-The HTTP network protocol requires different types of whitespace to be used in different parts of the protocol, such as: only the space character in the status line, CRLF at the end of a line, and "linear whitespace" in header values.
+The HTTP network protocol requires different types of whitespace to be used in different parts of the protocol; it requires single space characters between items in the status line, a CR/LF pair at the end of a line, and "linear whitespace" in header values.

 Command-line parsing

 Typical command-line parsers use the space character to delimit arguments.
 A value with an embedded space character is problematic since it causes the value to parse as multiple arguments.
 Typically, a parser allows for escaping the normal argument parsing by enclosing the text in quotes.

-Consider that one wants to list the files in directory named "foo bar".
-This command instead lists the files matching either "foo" or "bar":
+If, for example, a user wanted to view the contents of a directory named foo bar by using the ls (list) command, and they did so by entering the command as: